darkamenosa/scanex/MCP_SETUP.md

 ## Available Tools

-The Scanex MCP server provides three main tools:
+The Scanex MCP server provides three main tools with AI-optimized output:

 1. **`analyze_codebase`** - Analyze a codebase and generate a comprehensive markdown bundle with dependency analysis
-2. **`scan_dependencies`** - Scan a specific file for its dependencies without generating the full bundle
+2. **`scan_dependencies`** - Scan a specific file for its dependencies with structured, copy-paste ready results
-3. **`generate_tree`** - Generate a directory tree visualization for specified paths
+3. **`generate_tree`** - Generate a directory tree visualization with file lists and metadata

+### ✨ Latest Improvements (v0.1.7)

+- **Smart Path Resolution**: Automatically resolves file paths relative to your project directory
+- **AI-Friendly Output**: All results are formatted as structured markdown for easy copying to AI chats
+- **Better Error Handling**: Clear messages showing which paths were tried when files aren't found
+- **Rich Metadata**: Includes project root, file counts, and categorized results

 ## Setup for Cursor